enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 go
 ```

 Run `Update-DependentLogic` to execute that and regenerate code.
 Now let’s prevent anonymous users from visiting the list of service orders.
-In `ServiceOrders.aspx.cs` add this `Info` class above `loadData`:
+In `ServiceOrders.aspx.cs` add this `Info` class above `getContent`:

 ```C#
 partial class Info {